-applications can clearly demonstrate that woodland grazing, in a SSSI/Natura designated woodland not currently achieving 'favourable' condition, will help towards bringing 100 per cent of the feature into 'favourable' condition and is identified by Forestry Commission Scotland and Scottish Natural Heritage as a priority.
-Contact your local conservancy office to confirm your application meets this requirement How to claim We will pay grants for up to five years for each year that your contract is covered by a Woodland Grazing Plan.
+- 1 POINT will be awarded, as an additional point, where: - applications can clearly demonstrate that woodland grazing, in a SSSI/Natura designated woodland not currently achieving 'favourable' condition, will help towards bringing 100 per cent of the feature into 'favourable' condition and is identified by Scottish Forestry and NatureScot as a priority.
+Contact your local conservancy office to confirm your application meets this requirement

+How to claim

+We will pay grants for up to five years for each year that your contract is covered by a Woodland Grazing Plan.
 If your Woodland Grazing Plan expires during the five years of your contract you must ensure that it is renewed in time to be able to continue making annual claims.
 We cannot pay your claim for any claim year that is not covered by a Woodland Grazing Plan.

 You must claim this grant on your Single Application Form.

 You must submit all completed herbivore impact monitoring field sheets for the claim year.
 Information about monitoring is included in the Woodland Grazing Toolbox.

-You must submit your records to your local Forestry Commission Scotland office between 1 December and 31 January.
-If we do not receive your records within this period we will not be able to pay your claim.
+You must submit your annual monitoring form to your local Scottish Forestry office once completed.
+The Annual Monitoring form runs from 1st January to 31st December in each of the claim years in your contract.
+It should be submitted to Scottish Forestry as soon as possible after the end of the calendar year.
+If we do not receive your annual monitoring form we will not be able to pay your annual management claim.

 Technical guidance

 - Woodland Grazing Toolbox

 - General mapping guidance for the Forestry Grant Scheme

 - UK Forestry Standard

-- Forestry Commission Scotland Guidance: Management of Ancient Wood Pasture
+- Management of Ancient Wood Pasture

-- Scottish Natural Heritage Guidance: Wood Pasture
+- NatureScot Guidance: Wood Pasture

 - Deer Management Best Practice Guidance

 Recent changes

-Section Change Previous text New text

-Supporting information Example map - Sustainable Management of Forests - Woodland Grazing [PDF added] - -

 Previous versions

 Previous versions of this page

 Download guidance

 Click 'Download this page' to create a printable version of this guidance you can save or print out.